rackerlabs/rackspace-how-to/content/cloud-databases/scheduled-backups-for-cloud-databases.md

 You can schedule a backup of either the source or the replica of a replica set, but they act more like standalone instances.
-When you schedule a backup on an HA instance group, the HA chooses the most up-to-date replica to run the backup.
+When you schedule a backup on an HA instance group, HA chooses the most up-to-date replica to run the backup.

 When you schedule a backup, you can define the day of the week on which to perform a full backup on the selected instance type, and optionally specify the hour and minute when full and incremental backups are performed.
-By default a random day of the week is generated.
+By default, a random day of the week is generated.

 The schedule runs every day at the assigned time, creating daily incremental backups, except for the specified day of the week when the full backup task is performed.
 All backups are stored in Cloud Files and are charged the standard Cloud Files storage fees.

-This feature is supported for database versions MySQL 5.6, Percona 5.6, and MariaDB 10 or later.
+This feature is supported for MySQL 5.6, Percona 5.6, and MariaDB 10 or later.

 ### Features